-aged 58, was re-designated as an Independent Non-Executive Director of our Group on 20 November 2015.
-Mr. He worked as a Non-Executive Director of our Group from August 2011 to November 2015.
-He is currently a partner and managing director of PAG Asia Capital.
+aged 59, worked as a Non-Executive Director of our Group from August 2011 to November 2015, and was re-designated as an Independent Non-Executive Director of our Group on 20 November 2015.
+Mr. He is currently a partner and managing director of PAG Asia Capital.
 Prior to joining PAG Asia Capital in 2015, he had been working at Bain Capital Asia as a managing partner.
-Mr. He previously worked at General Electric for more than ten years, and during which he accumulated extensive experience in the management of engineering, marketing and company operation-related affairs in the United States and the Asia market.
+Mr. He previously worked at General Electric for more than ten years, and during which he accumulated extensive experience in the management of engineering, marketing and enterprise operation-related affairs in the United States and the Asia market.
 Mr. He graduated from Peking University in China with a bachelor's degree, and obtained a doctor's degree in physics afterwards from the University of Michigan (Ann Arbor Campus, United States) and MBA from Kellogg School of Business of the Northwestern University in the United States.